 The source of the Okavango Delta lies in the extremely wet highlands of Angola.
 From here the river flows south, away from the sea, gathering ever more water until it reaches Botswana.
 This is where the Okavango Delta fans out into a vast, astonishingly luxuriant wilderness.
 Made up of flood plain and forest, stream and lagoon, and large expanses of open water – it is the ideal breeding ground for an incredible diversity of wildlife.
 With the influx of the annual flood, the delta’s water levels rise steadily.
 This occurs from May onwards, with its peak level reached in August.
 Gradually as the spring temperatures heat the land, the waters recede again.

 We have divided the Okavango Delta into four ‘areas’:

-- The Moremi Game Reserve camps focus mainly on game drives
+- The Moremi Game Reserve camps focus mainly on game drives.

 - Seasonal Water Okavango camps are in areas which are flooded annually and dry up gradually with the onset of summer.
-These offer a range of safari activities in season but mainly land-based activities at other times.
+These offer a range of water-safari activities in season but mainly land-based activities at other times.

 - Finally we have some ‘mixed activity’ camps with access to permanent water channels.
 They are able to offer land and water safari activities throughout the year.